 Arbor Metals Observes Westward CV-5 Extension Advancing Toward the Jarnet South Block

-/EIN News/ -- VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Arbor Metals Corp. (“Arbor” or the “Company”) (TSXV: ABR, FWB: 432) announces that according to Patriot Battery Metals Inc.’s (“PMET”) recent press release (May 1st, 2023), the CV5 Pegmatite’s western extension has expanded by 550 metres.
-Consequently, Arbor’s Jarnet South Block is now situated less than 1.7 kilometres North-Northwest from the CV-5 western expansion.
-The Jarnet South Block is included in the ongoing long-wave infrared survey (“LWIR”) and interpretation of high-resolution satellite images, executed by DIRT Exploration of Cape Town, South Africa.
+VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Arbor Metals Corp. ("Arbor" or the "Company") ABR FWB: 432))) announces that according to Patriot Battery Metals Inc.'s ("PMET") recent press release (May 1st, 2023), the CV5 Pegmatite's western extension has expanded by 550 metres.
+Consequently, Arbor's Jarnet South Block is now situated less than 1.7 kilometres North-Northwest from the CV-5 western expansion.
+The Jarnet South Block is included in the ongoing long-wave infrared survey ("LWIR") and interpretation of high-resolution satellite images, executed by DIRT Exploration of Cape Town, South Africa.

 Employing proprietary processing of satellite data, the LWIR analysis can map or pinpoint mineral distribution across large vegetated areas and shallow cover through reflectance spectroscopy against known standards.
 The ground-penetrating capability of long-wave infrared radiation enables the observation of mineral spectra at shallow depths.
 The LWIR and satellite image evaluation will integrate data and recognized pegmatite occurrences from the Company's 2022 reconnaissance-scale field program.
 The survey is being conducted across the entire Jarnet lithium claim blocks, encompassing 70 map-designated claims and covering around 3,759 hectares.